 A pension (/ˈpɛnʃən/; from Latin pensiō ‘payment’) is a fund into which amounts are paid regularly during an individual’s working career, and from which periodic payments are made to support the person’s retirement from work.

 By retirement age, it should be 10 to 12 times your income at that time to be reasonably confident that you’ll have enough funds.
-Seamless transition – roughly 80% of your pre-retirement income.
+It should be a smooth transition, approximately 80% of your pre-retirement income.

 Retiring at 65 offers a balance of longevity, health, and financial readiness.